Booking a private plane doesn’t have to be just for the super-rich. In fact, you can just be moderately well off.

 Booking private in a mid-size plane allows you to cover greater distances and reach higher speeds.
 So if you’d like to get from Los Angeles to Washington in a five-and-a-half-hour journey with six passengers on board, the sleek mid-size Learjet 40/40XR will cost around $30,000.

 Hey, we said this kinda makes sense.
 But if you knew the expectation for your arrival at the airport is only 15 minutes before your flight, NOW this is all starting to make sense.
 Crazy sense in fact.
-You know what else makes sense?
+Do you know what else makes sense?
 You can bring aboard all the healthy foods you want to snack on.

 Air Charter has a good breakdown of some flights and costs, along with how many passengers you’ll need to round up.